 EPA Laws & Regulations - Get Regulations and Proposed Rules, Codified Regulations and Legislation.

-Natural Resources Defense Council – An vocal advocate for environmental protection, whose mission is to safeguard the earth.
+Natural Resources Defense Council – A vocal advocate for environmental protection, whose mission is to safeguard the earth.
 Includes fact sheets, videos, and overviews of various topics (recycling, environmental justice, oceans, and more).

 Terms and Acronyms - From the Environmental Protection Agency, this site covers terms from Abandoned Well to Zone of Saturation.

 TIAER – A multidisciplinary research center at Tarleton whose mission is to shape workable solutions to environmental problems in agriculture.